appsecco/dvna/README.md

 ![dvna-logo](docs/resources/dvna.png)

-Damn Vulnerable NodeJS Application (DVNA) is a simple NodeJS application to demonstrate [**OWASP Top 10 Vulnerabilities**](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project#OWASP_Top_10_for_2013) and guide on fixing and avoiding these vulnerabilities.
+Damn Vulnerable NodeJS Application (DVNA) is a simple NodeJS application to demonstrate [**OWASP Top 10 Vulnerabilities**](https://www.owasp.org/index.php/Top_10-2017_Top_10) and guide on fixing and avoiding these vulnerabilities.
 The [fixes](https://github.com/appsecco/dvna/tree/fixes) branch will contain fixes for the vulnerabilities.
+Fixes for vunerabilities OWASP Top 10 2017 vulnerabilities at [fixes-2017]((https://github.com/appsecco/dvna/tree/fixes-2017) branch.

 The application is powered by commonly used libraries such as [express](https://www.npmjs.com/package/express), [passport](https://www.npmjs.com/package/passport), [sequelize](https://www.npmjs.com/package/sequelize), etc.

-The application comes with a developer friendly comprehensive guide which can be used to learn, avoid and fix the vulnerabilities.
+The application comes with a **developer friendly comprehensive guidebook** which can be used to learn, avoid and fix the vulnerabilities.
 The guide available at https://appsecco.com/books/dvna-developers-security-guide/ covers the following

 1. Instructions for setting up DVNA
 2. Instructions on exploiting the vulnerabilities